 An RSS feed is available for web page updates, too.
 (Icons are below.)

-I can also be found most of the time on the Compuserve Books and Writers Community.
-When you enter the page, you’ll see to the left a list of folders on different aspects of reading and writing.
-Click on the “Diana Gabaldon” folder for discussions of my books, writing habits, etc.— but do feel free to explore the other folders, too!
+I can also be found on the Compuserve Books and Writers Community.
+The "Diana Gabaldon" folder has discussions of my books, writing habits, etc.— but do feel free to explore the other folders, too!

 - The Dog Days of Summer 02:37 AM Aug 20 2015

 - What “Finished” Means To An Author 03:05 AM Aug 3 2015

 - An Advent Candle – the First Sunday of Advent 03:20 AM Nov 30 2014